Home Office Network Cable Installation

 The more points you have the cheaper it becomes for each point.
 To illustrate, a single additional point taken from the router to a bedroom, starts from as little as £65.
 The length of the cable run and the access to fitting all has to be taken into consideration.
 We can hardwire your broadband access into as many or few rooms as you’d like.

-A typical installation consists of CAT 5/ CAT 6 data cabling, sockets and patch leads.
+A typical installation consists of CAT 5/ CAT 6 network cable, sockets and patch leads.